reproducible-reporting/stepup-reprep/docs/advanced_topics/share_zenodo.md

 # the plan.py below will validate this file without uploading.

 # Provide metadata for your Zenodo record.
-# This is a subset of all possible metadata.
+# (This is a subset of all supported metadata on Zenodo.)
-# We may add support for additional fields in the future.
 metadata:
   title: 'A title'
   # Put the version number in quotes to prevent it from being